Nettopalkkasi.fi

 A salary calculatorthat shows what reallystays in your pocket.

-Finnish salary calculator with 2026 tax data.
-Enter your gross salary and municipality — see instantly how much actually remains after taxes and mandatory contributions.
+Finnish salary and income tax calculator with 2026 tax data.
+Enter your gross salary and municipality — see instantly your effective tax rate and how much remains after taxes and mandatory contributions.

 2026 tax data·Municipal tax included·No sign-up·Estimate in seconds